ansible/workshops/exercises/ansible_engine/3-variables/README.md

     apache_test_message: This is a test message from {{ ansible_hostname }}
     apache_max_keep_alive_requests: 115
 ```
 Variables and variables!
 In the above the vars label helps us create a user-defined list of variables that we can use throughout the playbook.
 There are also global variables that are defined by ansible itself.
-The example above is ansible_hostname.
+The example above is `ansible_hostname`.
 This will resolve to the current ansible host where the playbook is executing at runtime.
-The "{{" and "}}" is a variable templating notation used to indicate that we would like the variable replaced with its value.
+The `{{` and `}}` is a variable templating notation used to indicate that we would like the variable replaced with its value.
 More on this in a minute...

 ### Step 3: